Length: 6 miles (round-trip)

 As a ski tour, you'll need climbing skins for the steep trail near the end of the logging road.
+You can use this trail to access the Mt.
+Ellis ski tour as an alternative to its New World Gulch approach.
 An alternate Nordic route, or extension if you're feeling ambitious, is the Limestone cutoff, which bears southwest at the top of the field and connects to the Triple Tree trail.

 Depending on snowpack, the trail can remain and wet and even snowy until mid-May or early June.
 It does tend to dry out before many other area trails, though.
 Lower Mt.
 Ellis is also a good trail for a winter outing on snowshoes or cross-country skis.

 Drive east on Kagy Blvd. until it becomes Bozeman Trail Rd.
 Turn right on Mt.
 Ellis Lane and drive south all the way to the gate denoting the recreation area.